Jens Hermansen Juel

-Jens Hermansson Juel (8 January 1580 at Refstrup – died 26 March 1634 at Bøvling) was a Danish nobleman who served as Governor-general of Norway from 1618 to 1629.
+Jens Hermansen (Hermansson) Juel (8 January 1580 at Refstrup – died 26 March 1634 at Bøvling) was a Danish nobleman who served as Governor-general of Norway from 1618 to 1629.

 Early life and education

 Juel was the son of Herman Juel (1548–1607) and Maren Juel.
 He attended the Sorø Academy from 1590 to 1596, and then had a seven-year educational trip with studies abroad, ending in 1603.

 Career

 Early career in Copenhagen

 Back in Denmark, Juel became employed at the Danish chancery.
 He advanced quickly, being given major tasks: Royal Treasurer (responsible for accounting, payment and collection of customs duties and taxes, as well as management of state property, including forests, roads and buildings) beginning in 1609, member of the Danish national council from 1616 and assignment to serve on several diplomatic missions.

 Governor-general of Norway

 In 1618, he was named Governor-general of Norway which included the traditional role as feudal lord to Akershus in Norway.
 Juel proved to be an energetic and active governor, both on the Crown’s and on his own behalf.
 King Christian IV was occupied with the Thirty Years' War which left Juel with substantial latitude to apply his own judgment.
 He enacted a garrison tax in 1627, which financed the manning of fortresses at Akershus, Båhus, Bergen and Trondheim, and served as the foundation of an independent Norwegian defense organization, based on a strengthened peasant militia.
 A similar attempt at developing Norwegian naval strength was, however, rejected by the king.

 As feudal lord of Akershus, Juel established the "new city" of Christiania when Oslo burnt in 1624 (the old city was moved closer to Akershus Castle and renamed Christiania).
 The "new city" became a relatively Danish-dominated city, serving as refuge for a network of immigrant merchants, especially from Haderslev, Denmark, which was destroyed by war in 1627.
 These included Johan Garmann, Niels Toller and Hans Stockfleth.